KrishnaRSampath/TeamA_A100_Website/README.md

 Tools used: HTML5, CSS3, jQuery, Underscore

-More: We used customized fonts
+More: We used third-party fonts

 File Structure (directories):